Gerald M. Kline Innovation Space

-The University Library’s new Innovation Space (I-Space), located on the library’s ground floor, is an interdisciplinary design facility available to all CSULB students, faculty and staff.
-Including 3D printers, laser cutters, digital scanners, and specialized software, the I-Space features advanced machines and technology that unify and expand upon the related labs currently located in various departments across campus.
+The University Library’s Innovation Space (I-Space), located on the lower level, is an interdisciplinary design facility.
+With 3D printers, laser cutters, digital scanners, immersive shared spaces, virtual reality tracking, motion capture, video recording, podcast recording, and specialized software, the I-Space features advanced machines and technology that unify and expand upon the related labs currently located in various departments across campus.

-3D printing – a technology which builds physical objects from digital files – is not just for designers and engineers; it can also be creatively utilized by non-STEM majors (fine arts, theater, business, and anthropology) and other STEM majors (biology, health, chemistry, physics and mathematics to name a few) to help foster the growing interest in STEAM (putting the Arts in STEM).
-Simply put, all academic disciplines will benefit from using the I-Space to access high-end tools that are currently integrated into many fast-paced industries and being successful adopted by entrepreneurs and leading professionals to rapidly develop new ideas.
-The I-Space further distinguishes CSULB as an innovation leader and provides a non-biased platform for collaboration across campus and with the professional sector.
+Technologies available in I-Space, including 3D Printing (which builds physical objects from digital files), a 360 Theatre (virtual reality environment), a Powerwall (virtual reality and motion capture) and Media Studio (for video and podcast recording) – are not just tools for designers and engineers; they can be implemented by non-STEM majors across the curriculum to help foster the growing interest in STEAM.
+All academic disciplines will benefit from using the I-Space to access high-end tools that are currently integrated into many fast-paced industries and being successfully adopted by entrepreneurs and leading professionals to rapidly develop innovative ideas.
+The I-Space further distinguishes CSULB as an innovation leader by providing a non-biased platform for collaborations across campus and with the professional sector.

-The goal of the I-Space is to provide services that accelerate innovation by our students, faculty and staff and to enhance our students’ learning experience and their employability.
-The I-Space is here to help its clients make the most of their projects and to increase the efficiency and affordability of creating those projects.
-In addition, the staff is here to assist faculty in implementing the latest tools and technologies in their curriculum and research.
+The goal of the I-Space is to provide services that accelerate innovation and enhance our students’ learning experience and employability.
+The I-Space is here to help CSULB students and faculty make the most of their projects and to increase their project's efficiency and affordability.
+In addition to the available equipment, the I-Space staff are here to assist faculty in implementing the various technologies in their curriculum and research.